 Optimizing your website’s images can have a positive impact in a number of areas.
 When we surveyed 65 digital marketing professionals ourselves, image and video optimization came out on top as the most recommended strategy to increase a website’s speed.

+Image optimization is important because, without it, you could be losing out on potential visitors, conversions, and sales.
 Properly optimized images will still have their visual quality intact – and if you’re running an ecommerce website, that’s really important for gaining customers’ trust.
-In fact, 92.6% of people say that visual input is the leading factor affecting their purchase decision.
+In fact, 92.6% of people say that visual input is the leading factor affecting their purchase decisions.

 Product images are so important because they’re the only preview that online shoppers can get of a product before deciding to purchase.
 Indeed, the ability to touch a product before purchasing it is the number one reason why American consumers still shop at brick-and-mortar stores.